SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Indexing_Database.md

 - [Specific GQI data sources](xref:Query_data_sources)

 > [!IMPORTANT]
 > Elasticsearch is only supported up to version 6.8.
-As such, we recommend using OpenSearch instead.
+As this version is no longer supported by Elastic, we recommend using OpenSearch instead.

 > [!NOTE]
 > For information on the system requirements for OpenSearch/Elasticsearch, refer to [DataMiner Compute Requirements](xref:DataMiner_Compute_Requirements).